BrhKmr23/SkyCrop-Main/README.md

     *   Navigate to the AgriCare page.
     *   Type your question in the input field.
     *   Click the "Send" button to submit your question.
-    *   The AI assistant will provide a response.
+    *   The Llama AI assistant will provide a response.

 *   **Viewing Sensor Data on the Dashboard:**
     *   Navigate to the main dashboard page.